Nuclear medicine and PET imaging course

 The cost includes lunches and light refreshments.
 Lecture notes and a certificate of attendance are provided.

-You will be allocated a place on receipt of a completed registration form and a valid quoted payment reference/purchase order or completed bank transfer.
+You will be allocated a place on receipt of a completed registration form and a valid quoted payment reference/purchase order or completed bank transfer/online payment.
 We are unable to accept provisional bookings.

 The number of participants is limited, so early booking is advised.
 Applications from outside the UK are welcome.

-Closing date for registrations - 26 February 2024
+Closing date for completed registrations - Friday 13 February 2026

 Related documents